-Titles of staff at Defiance College who can confirm a significant emergency or dangerous situation exists include; The President of the College, Vice President for Finance and Management, Vice President for Student Affairs/Dean of Students, Vice President of Academic Affairs, Defiance College Security, Director of Physical Plant, Director of Counseling and Accessibility Services, and the Director of Residence Life.
+Titles of staff at Defiance College who can confirm a significant emergency or dangerous situation exists include; The President of the College, Vice President for Finance and Administration, Vice President for Student Affairs/Dean of Students, Executive Vice President and Dean of the College, Defiance College

+Security, Director of Physical Plant, Director of Counseling and Accessibility Services, and the Director of Residence Life.
 Additional staff not listed above may be trained as appropriate to expand this list.

 As mentioned above, the person or person(s) in charge of the emergency (incident commander(s) determine the appropriate segment or segments of the campus community to receive a notification.
 Incident commander(s) at Defiance College can be an official from any of the above listed external organizations that can confirm an emergency on campus or any of the Defiance College staff positions listed above.
 The Incident Commander(s) also determine the content of the message.